 InflationProblem Class

-Class for encoding relevant details concerning the causal compatibility scenario.
+Class for encoding relevant details concerning the causal compatibility.

 Split a moment/expectation value into products of moments according to the support of the operators within the moment.
 The moment is encoded as a 2d array where each row is an operator.
 If monomial=A*B*C*B then row 1 is A, row 2 is B, row 3 is C, and row 4 is B. In each row, the columns encode the following information: